Netflix-Skunkworks/WSPerfLab/ws-backend-simulation/README.md

 # Request Arguments

+### id

+Number used to generate a 'responseKey' for the ws-client to assert correct implementation and flow of requests.

 ### delay

 The delay in milliseconds to add to the server side response to simulate server-side latency.